“Et in Arcadia Ego”

 “Peri, what’s going on?
 What’s with the whole military-lockdown vibe?”
 Caren hustled to catch up, yanking a swearing Lenny after.

-“It happened in Philadelphia, so I thought you might have heard.”
+“It happened in Philly, so I thought you might have heard.”
 Usually Imperia Sauvage was laser-focused, intent and engaging, acerbically witty.
 Tonight she looked distracted, and paler than usual, the spray of freckles on her nose standing out in harsh relief.

 “Eleven Martial Magi were murdered tonight.”